About Applied Epistemic Engineering

 Philosophy & Vision

-If epistemology gave us the question, AEE is an attempt to engineer the answer.
+If epistemology gave us the question, AEE is an attempt to engineer the answer with mathematical rigor.

 The Problem it Solves

 Traditional epistemology asks "How do we know what we know?" but stops there.
 AEE asks "How do we engineer belief systems so they fail safely and recover quickly?"
-This shift from passive reflection to active design is what makes AEE revolutionary.
+This shift from passive reflection to active design, backed by formal mathematical foundations, is what makes AEE revolutionary.

 AEE's Approach